UNIBZ-Programming-Project/lab-git/README.md

 **Solve exercises 1 to 6 using Git's command line interface.**

+If you get tired of adding your credentials everytime you push changes to Github, consider [caching your GitHub credentials in Git](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git).

 ## Exercise 1

 1. Clone this repository into your computer.